nooblag/nerdwiki/Migration.md

 Make sure `/etc/hostname` `/etc/mailname/` are set to: `subdomain.thoughtm.com` and that `/etc/hosts` is properly set to point to localhost and subdomain.thoughtm.com NOT the FQDN.
 This is so mail can be accepted at the external mailboxes (someone@thoughtm.com) instead of local users.

+#### Rsync over confs and settings from old server:
+`rsync -varlpEAogzhP -e "ssh -p PORT" /etc/exim4/ root@subdomain.thoughtm.com:/etc/exim4/`

 ---

 ## ?.
 Setting up Awstats
 `apt-get install awstats python`

-Copy confs from:
+#### Copy confs from:
-rsync -varlpEAogzhP -e "ssh -p PORT" /etc/awstats/ root@subdomain.thoughtm.com:/etc/awstats/
+`rsync -varlpEAogzhP -e "ssh -p PORT" /etc/awstats/ root@subdomain.thoughtm.com:/etc/awstats/`

-record of stats
+#### Copy over record of archived stats
-rsync -varlpEAogzhP -e "ssh -p PORT" /var/lib/awstats/thoughtm.com/ root@subdomain.thoughtm.com:/var/lib/awstats/thoughtm.com/
+`rsync -varlpEAogzhP -e "ssh -p PORT" /var/lib/awstats/thoughtm.com/ root@subdomain.thoughtm.com:/var/lib/awstats/thoughtm.com/`

-Check for the thing that rotates logs cos that's where you put the awstats command (what is it) to run every night
+### Check for the thing that rotates logs cos that's where you put the awstats command (what is it) to run every night

 ---

 ## ?.
 Setting new server timezone
 `dpkg-reconfigure tzdata`

-Verify with: `date`
+Verify with:

+`date`